ashward/spritzr/README.md

-# Spritz
+# Spritzr
 ## API
 ### Inheritance
-Spritz has an `extend` function which implements a basic single inheritance model.
+Spritzr has an `extend` function which implements a basic single inheritance model.

 The prototype chain is maintained so that `instanceof` works as expected.